VRConservation/confi/3_primer.md

 This is not to say that pursuing these approaches to private finance is challenge-free.
 Some of the costs and challenges will be familiar to public utilities with experience with bond preparation and issuance for capital projects.
 Considering outcomes-based finance or similar approaches adds some new issues: lack of familiarity and capacity, uncertainty about how to measure outcomes best, and lack of established networks between utilities and investors, to name but a few.
 The authors of this paper discuss significant impediments and pathways to reduce them in a separate issue brief.

-## About

-_This paper is one of a series of discussions supported by a California Department of Water Resources Integrated Regional Water Management Disadvantaged Community Involvement, Technical Assistance grant provided to the Yuba Water Agency._

 ---
 Endnotes